MS in Learning Techologies and Design with Emphasis in Technology in Schools

 |IS_LT 9471||Instructional Systems Design||3|

-- Does the portfolio demonstrate the student's knowledge of what the competencies mean?
+- Does the student know what the competencies/standards mean?

-Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MS in Learning Technologies and Design program and the minimum requirements of the Office of Graduate Studies.
+Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MS in Learning Technologies and Design program and the minimum requirements of the Graduate School.
 Because requirements vary, you must refer to a degree program's graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
-Your application materials will be reviewed by both the Office of Graduate Studies and the degree program to which you’ve applied before official admission to the University of Missouri.
+Your application materials will be reviewed by both the Graduate School and the degree program to which you’ve applied before official admission to the University of Missouri.